 50. Reward yourself when you accomplish something that was a challenge.

-Nobody ever said playing guitar would be easy, so be sure to notice when things that were once challenging become easy.
-If all of a sudden you can play that hard chord, riff, or whole song in your sleep, that’s cause for a celebration.
-Give yourself a pat on the back and be proud of what you’ve accomplished.
-You’re doing a great job, now keep going!
+Nobody ever said playing guitar would be easy, so be sure to notice when things that were once challenging become easier for you.
+If all of a sudden you can play that hard chord, riff, or whole song in your sleep, that’s cause for a celebration!
+Give yourself a pat on the back and continue working on your guitar practice routine.

 Get even more guidance, tips, and tricks by taking lessons from a private guitar teacher.
 Find your guitar teacher now!